-Muscle cells cannot effectively absorb Carnosine, therefore, Carnosine which is a “combination” of Beta-Alanine and L-Histidine, is transformed into these two precursors to get inside the muscle cells, and be synthesized into Carnosine inside of the muscle.
+Muscle cells cannot effectively absorb Carnosine, therefore, Carnosine which is a ?combination? of Beta-Alanine and L-Histidine, is transformed into these two precursors to be able to enter muscle cells, and be synthesized into Carnosine within the muscle.

 Benefits of Beta-Alanine

 - More lean mass

 Yes, it appears to be effective in several contexts, but not in all.

 You greatest benefits occur mainly in moderate / intense intensity activities, with a duration of between 60 to 240 seconds.

 That is, if you are a strength athlete and / or train with low repetitions (less than 8), it is possible that Beta-Alanine is not the right supplement for you.